-“Durga” in Her first form as “Shailaputri” is a beautiful manifestation of mother nature encompassing the whole creation of nature, including the hills, valleys, rivers, oceans, forests and resources and through her significance with the root or the muladhar chakra, makes one remember that a part of the Universe always exists in each one of us.
+“Durga” in Her first form as “Shailaputri” is a beautiful manifestation of mother nature encompassing the whole creation of nature, including the hills, valleys, rivers, oceans, forests, and resources and through her significance with the root or the Muladhara chakra, makes one remember that a part of the Universe always exists in each one of us.
 Isn’t that thought so wonderful! ♥

 “Happy Navratri” everyone!

-P.S: I would love to send out some appreciation to my friend for making such a lively expression of Goddess “Shailaputri” through her artwork ,that I made me so inspired to feature in this blog.
-To me, this is a wonderful expression to see our Godly Mother, through the eyes of a child that stays in us forever.
+P.S: I would love to send out some appreciation to my friend for making such a lively expression of Goddess “Shailaputri” through her artwork, that I made me so inspired to feature in this blog.
+To me, this is a wonderful expression to see our Godly Mother, through the eyes of a child that stays with us forever.
 I am sure you would love to see more work of my artistic friend- Suchita, here.